hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/inspector2_organization_configuration.html.markdown

 * `ec2` - (Required) Whether Amazon EC2 scans are automatically enabled for new members of your Amazon Inspector organization.
 * `ecr` - (Required) Whether Amazon ECR scans are automatically enabled for new members of your Amazon Inspector organization.
 * `lambda` - (Optional) Whether Lambda Function scans are automatically enabled for new members of your Amazon Inspector organization.
+* `lambda_code` - (Optional) Whether AWS Lambda code scans are automatically enabled for new members of your Amazon Inspector organization. **Note:** Lambda code scanning requires Lambda standard scanning to be activated.
+Consequently, if you are setting this argument to `true`, you must also set the `lambda` argument to `true`.
+See [Scanning AWS Lambda functions with Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/user/scanning-lambda.html#lambda-code-scans) for more information.

 ## Attribute Reference